-Donald Trump Appeared Not To Know The Words To ‘God Bless America’ At White House Even Celebrating Patriotism
+Donald Trump Appeared Not To Know The Words To ‘God Bless America’ At White House Event Celebrating Patriotism

-After the overwhelming majority of the Super Bowl champion-winning Philadelphia Eagles team passed on the traditional visit to the White House, Donald J. Trump decided to rescind the invitation.
+After the overwhelming majority of the Super Bowl champions Philadelphia Eagles team passed on the traditional visit to the White House, Donald J. Trump decided to rescind the invitation.
 Instead, he issued a statement saying that the 1,000 or so fans who planned to come deserved better and he was going to make sure they got it.
-The president hosted a “different type of ceremony” which where attendees could showcase their patriotism.
+The president hosted a “different type of ceremony” where attendees could showcase their patriotism.

-According to Deadspin, Trump seemed to be at a loss for words during the “Celebration of America” event when the United States Marine Band began to play “God Bless America”–literally.
+According to Deadspin, Trump seemed to be at a loss for words during the “Celebration of America” event when the United States Marine Band began to play “God Bless America” — literally.
 Calling attention to the apparent irony of the situation, the news outlet reported that he didn’t seem to know the words at all.
 Deadspin tweeted a video clip where the United States Army Chorus sang the tribute and Trump could be seen chiming in every other line or so.

 “Trump unable to remember words to ‘God Bless America’ at replacement event he commissioned to prove his patriotism,” Deadspin tweeted.